eCommerce vs.Quick Commerce: Market Insights

 In nature as in newly emerging markets, one principle prevails: Eat or be eaten.
 And just as in nature, it is usually the more adapted animal that survives.
 Applying this metaphor to the qcommerce sector, larger retailers have a better starting position due to better financing, extensive infrastructure, customer loyalty and omnichannel capabilities.

-A Consolidated Position in the Market Is Essential for Survival
+A Consolidated Position in the Market is Essential for Survival

 Running a successful quick commerce business is an expensive proposition, and even more so is catering to customers with low to no shipping fees or minimum order requirements, as well as express delivery and technology services.